24900109/SE_EXP1/README.md

-# Exp-1 ATM & BANKING SYSTEM
+# Exp - 1 ATM AND BANKING SYSTEM

-# AIM:
+### AIM:

-To draw a UML diagram for an ATM and Banking System
+To draw a UML diagram for a ATM and banking system.

-# SRS (Procedure):
+### SRS (Procedure):

-Create the following diagrams in StarUML:

-◉ Use Case Diagram
+Actors Used-:
+1) Customer
+2) Manager
+3) ATM
+4) Employee

+Software - StarUML

+List of Diagrams -:
-◉ Class Diagram
+1) Class Diagram

-◉ Activity Diagram
+2) Usecase Diagram

-◉ Package Diagram
+3) Package Diagram
+4) Activity Diagram

-◉ Communication Diagram
+5) Communication Diagram

-◉ Sequence Diagram
+6) Sequence Diagram

+Procedure-:
+1. Define System Requirements: Outline the functional and non-functional requirements, such as user authentication and transaction processing.
+2. Identify Key Actors and Use Cases: Determine actors and define their interactions.
+3. Design the System Architecture: Break down the system into components
+4. Create UML Diagrams: Develop use case, class, sequence, and activity diagrams based on the system design.
+5. Test and Validate: Perform testing to ensure the system meets functional requirements and security standards.

-# DIAGRAMS:
+### DIAGRAMS:

 USE CASE DIAGRAM: